-The BBS gives you access to customer and technical support documents and the BBS library which contains hundreds of helpful files and tips to help simplify using your modem.
+The introductory screen of the 3Com BBS will look like the screen shot below.
+The BBS gives you access to customer and technical support documents and the BBS library.
+The library contains hundreds of helpful files and tips to help simplify using your modem.